 On January 30, 1998, with the consent of the required majority of the holders of the Liggett Notes, Liggett entered into various amendments to the Indenture governing the Liggett Notes, which provided, among other things, for a deferral of the February 1, 1998 mandatory redemption payment of \$37,500 to the date of final maturity of the Liggett Notes on February 1, 1999.
-In connection with the deferral, the Company agreed to issue 483,002 shares of the Company's common stock to the holders of record on January 15, 1998 of the Liggett Notes.
-As a result of this transaction, Liggett recorded a deferred charge of approximately \$4,100 during the first quarter of 1998 reflecting the fair value of the instruments issued.
+In connection with the consent to the deferral, the Company agreed to issue 483,002 shares of the Company's common stock to the holders of record on January 15, 1998 of the Liggett Notes.
+As a result of this transaction, Liggett recorded a deferred charge of 4,105 during the first quarter of 1998 reflecting the fair value of the instruments issued.
 This deferred charge is being amortized over a period of one year.
 The Indenture under which the Liggett Notes are outstanding was also amended to prohibit, with limited exceptions, payments of dividends and incurrence of new debt by Liggett and to tighten restrictions on the disposition of proceeds of asset sales.
-The Company and BGLS also agreed to guarantee the payment by Liggett of the August 1, 1998 interest payment on the Liggett Notes.
-In addition, Liggett Noteholders were granted additional collateral in the form of a security interest in 16% of the stock of Liggett-Ducat or a successor entity held by BOL.
+The Company and BGLS also agreed to guarantee the payment, which was made by Liggett, of the August 1, 1998 interest payment on the Liggett Notes.
+In addition, Liggett noteholders were granted additional collateral in the form of a security interest in 16% of Western Tobacco.

-On February 1, 1999, all of the Liggett Notes, approximately \$144,900, will reach maturity.
+On February 1, 1999, all of the Liggett Notes, in principal amount of \$144,891, will reach maturity.
 There are no refinancing or restructuring arrangements in place at this time for the notes and no assurances can be given in this regard.
 (Refer to Note 1.)